EmmanuelPat6/Robotics_Lab_Homework_1/README.md

 - Visualization in RViz2
 - Spawn and Control in Gazebo
 - Camera Sensor
-- Publisher adn Subscriber Node
+- Publisher and Subscriber Node

 ## Available Packages in this Repository ##
 - arm_description